Honduras–United States relations: Assistance

 The USAID budget for Honduras is $37 million for fiscal year 2007.
 Hurricane Mitch in 1998 left hundreds of thousands homeless, devastated the road network and other public infrastructure, and crippled certain key sectors of the economy, causing more than $3 billion in damages to homes, hospitals, schools, roads, farms, and businesses.
 The United States provided more than $461 million in immediate disaster relief and humanitarian aid spread over the years 1998–2001.
 The Peace Corps has been active in Honduras since 1962, and currently the program is one of the largest in the world.
 In 2005, there were 220 Peace Corps Volunteers working in the country.

 The role of the Honduran armed forces has changed significantly in recent years as many institutions formerly controlled by the military are now under civilian authority.
 The annual defense and police budgets have hovered at around $35 million during the past few years.
 Honduras receives modest U.S. security assistance funds and training.
 In the absence of a large security assistance program, defense cooperation has taken the form of increased participation by the Honduran armed forces in military-to-military contact programs and bilateral and multilateral combined exercises oriented toward peacekeeping, disaster relief, humanitarian/civic assistance, and counternarcotics.

 The U.S. Joint Task Force Bravo (JTF-B), stationed at the Honduran Soto Cano Air Base, plays a vital role in supporting combined exercises in Honduras and in neighboring Central American countries.
 JTF-Bravo plays a critical role in helping the United States respond to natural disasters in Central America by serving as a platform for rescue missions, repairing critical infrastructure, and in meeting high priority health and sanitation needs.
 JTF-Bravo forces have helped deliver millions of dollars' worth of privately donated goods to those in need.

 Political involvement

 The Obama administration's attempts to pressure Honduras into reversing the removal of Zelaya in 2009 were complicated by Republican minority party efforts to reach out to and advocate on behalf of the Roberto Micheletti government, as well as by a recent Republican-commissioned report by US Law Library of Congress that supports the constitutionality of Zelaya's removal from office, while condemning his expatriation.
 In turn, the Democratic chairmen of the House and Senate foreign relations committees asked the Law Library of Congress to retract the report, charging that it "contains factual errors and is based on a flawed legal analysis that has been refuted by experts from the United States, the Organization of American States and Honduras."

+In 2025, US President Donald Trump is trying to influence the 2025 Honduran general election by favoring Nasry Asfura (National Party), whom he publicly supports, and has warned that US aid could be suspended if his preferred candidate does not win.
+He has also promised to pardon former President Juan Orlando Hernández—a member of the National Party—who is currently serving a 45-year prison sentence in the United States for drug trafficking.